 This product is water resistant, complying with the IP68 standard.
 This means that it can be submerged for up to 1.5m for 30 minutes, but the manual cautions against swimming with this product or immersing it in saltwater.
 It was also quite difficult to take a screenshot of the watch's display using the Android Wear app, losing the LG a few points compared to other models.

 Ranking behind the Ease of Use section, Smart Functions comprised 20% of the total score.
 We compared the app compatibility, navigation, music control, and payment capabilities between watches rank these devices, as well as checking if you can make phone calls from your wrist.
 The LG Watch Sport did reasonably well, deserving a 7 out of 10 for its great performance.
-The chart below shows how this stacks up against the rest of the devices.

 The LG had the second-highest app compatibility of the bunch, working with 6 out of 10 of the popular apps in our sample group.
 This model worked with Uber, Spotify, Strava, IFTTT (If This, Then That), Facebook Messenger, and Shazam — notably lacking Instagram or Twitter capabilities.

 This watch has a built-in microphone and speaker, allowing to take calls right from your wrist, with the surprisingly solid sound quality for a watch.
 You can also control your music, with the buttons automatically popping up on the screen when an app like Pandora is launched.
 You can give songs a thumbs up or thumbs down, play, pause, or skip, all from the watch.

 The LG does have NFC technology, allowing you to use Android Pay and complete transactions using your watch.
 It also has a standalone GPS module.